 Full-time employees are granted from 12 to 28 days of vacation time per year depending on their years of service.
 Maximum amounts of vacation time that can be accumulated range from 18 to 42 days.
 Unpaid vacation time earned at year-end is recognized as a liability in the financial statements.
-Sick leave is granted to a maximum of 120 days per illness and is recorded as an expense when paid.
+Sick leave is accrued by employees at the rate of 4 hours per pay period and may be accumulated to a maximum of 120 days, 60 days, or 30 days depending on the employee's start date.
+Sick leave is recorded as an expense when paid.
 Employees are not compensated for unused sick leave.
 Any liability for earned, unused sick leave is not recognized in the financial statements.